Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

 \section{Secondary emission from the intergalactic medium}

-The cut-off powerlaw fit to the source spectra corresponds to the physical model with "infinite" IGMF, i.e. with IGMF field strong enough to completely suppress the secondary flux from the direction of the source.
+The cut-off power-law fit to the source spectra corresponds to the physical model with an "infinite" IGMF; i.e., with an IGMF strong enough to completely suppress the secondary flux from the direction of the source.
 Another extreme is the case with zero IGMF.
-For each source, we attempt to fit such zero IGMF alternative model to the spectrum.
+For each source, we attempted to fit such zero-IGMF alternative models to the spectrum.
 In this model, the total flux is a sum of the primary source flux attenuated by the effect of pair production on EBL plus the secondary flux from the inverse Compton scattering by the electron positron pairs.
-In the absence of IGMF, the secondary flux is emitted in the same direction as the primary source flux and is contributing to the point source spectrum.
-There is also (almost) no time delay of the secondary signal, so that even if all the sources from Table \ref{tab:sources} have only appeared on the sky 20 years ago (with the start of observations by IACTs), their signals should be accompanied by the secondary emission component.
-In a more general situation, the secondary \gr s arrive with a delay \citep{2009PhRvD..80l3012N}
+In the absence of an IGMF, the secondary flux is emitted in the same direction as the primary source flux and contributes to the point-source spectrum.
+There is also (almost) no time delay of the secondary signal, so even if all the sources from Table \ref{tab:sources} only appeared on the sky 20 years ago (with the start of observations by IACTs), their signals should be accompanied by the secondary emission component.
+In a more general situation, the secondary \gr s arrive with a delay \citep{2009PhRvD..80l3012N},

-in the case of magnetic field with correlation length $\lambda_B\gg l_e$, where $l_e$ is the cooling distance of electrons and positrons with respect to the inverse Compton scattering.
-Considering $T\sim 16$~yr for our (over)conservative assumption about source activity time scale (the time span of Fermi/LAT data considered in our analysis), one arrives at an order-of-magnitude estimate of suppression of the secondary flux by the time delay of the secondary signal introduced by the presence of IGMF.
+in the case of magnetic field with a correlation length of $\lambda_B\gg l_e$, where $l_e$ is the cooling distance of electrons and positrons with respect to the inverse Compton scattering.
+Considering $T\sim 16$~yr for our (over)conservative assumption about the source-activity timescale (the time span of Fermi/LAT data considered in our analysis), one arrives at an order-of-magnitude estimate of suppression of the secondary flux by the time delay of the secondary signal introduced by the presence of an IGMF.
 From Eq. (\ref{eq:delay}) one finds that the field with the strength $B\sim 10^{-16}$~G suppresses the secondary flux by a factor $\kappa=(T_d/T)\gtrsim 10$ in the energy range below $E_\gamma=100$~GeV.